amd/ryzen-ai-documentation/source/getstartex.rst

    * - Quantization
      - ``resnet_static_config.json``,
        ``user_script.py``
-     - Convert the model to the IPU-deployable model by running Post-Training Quantization flow by Olive.
+     - Convert the model to the IPU-deployable model by performing Post-Training Quantization flow using Olive.
    * - Deployment
      - ``predict.py``
      -  Run the Quantized model using ONNX runtime code.
 We demonstrate running the model on both CPU and IPU.